Human curiosity prints, playbills, broadsides and other printed material

 Biographical / Historical

-Human curiosities, usually referred to as "freaks," are persons with something extraordinary about their appearance or behavior.
+Persons with something unusual about their appearance or behavior were often referred to as "freaks".
 A "freak show" is an exhibition of such persons.
 Changes in popular culture and entertainment led to the decline of the freak show as a form of entertainment.

 Arrangement